 Favorite Bible Verse: Matthew 25: 35-40 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.
 Then the righteous will answer him, Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?
 “The King will reply”, Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.

 I decided to ask my children to help me with my bio.
-Korrine (age 7) said that I am a mom, I have two kids (pointing at herself and her little brother Dalton (age 4)) and I have a wife.
-I also work hard with numbers in downtown Detroit, love to watch my kids play sports, and really enjoy family time, especially with our new camper.
-Dalton said that I love him, sissy, and Matka “berry” much.
-I think they did a pretty good job with the above.
-Additional insight to me, I grew up in Toledo, OH, earned a BS in Accounting from Miami University in Oxford, OH, and then moved to the Detroit area after graduation while working at a large public accounting firm.
-Dawn (my wife and the kids “Matka”) and I met in 2000 playing recreation league basketball, 7 years later we had our “wedding” and this year we are celebrating our 11th anniversary.
+Korrine (age 9) said that I am a mom, I have two kids (pointing at herself and her little brother Dalton (age 6)) and I have a wife.
+I also work hard with numbers in downtown Detroit, well at home for now.
+I love to watch my kids play sports, and really enjoy family time, especially with our new camper.
+I grew up in Toledo, OH, earned a BS in Accounting from Miami University in Oxford, OH, and then moved to the Detroit area after graduation while working at a large public accounting firm.
+Dawn (my wife and the kids “Matka”) and I met in 2000 playing recreation league basketball, 7 years later we had our “wedding” and this year we celebrated our 13th anniversary.
 We are blessed to have our two kids, with a couple more angels in heaven watching over us which is why one of my mottos is: “God never gives one more than they can handle.”

 Most Embarrassing Moment: Too many too list, some involve tripping over an invisible stone, using the wrong word in context during a work conference call, and forgetting someone’s name, over and over again.